 Prior to this, on the 12th, at a testing center where Yonsei University's ongoing Natural Sequence Essay Exam was being held, an accident occurred when a supervisor mistakenly distributed question papers about an hour before the start of the exam, and then the papers were collected.

-After the exams, photos of the natural sciences exam question paper and practice answers for the humanities exam, which appeared to have been taken by test-takers, were shared on online communities, intensifying the controversy over the leak of the exam questions.
+After the exams, photos of the natural sciences exam question paper and practice answers for the humanities exam, which appeared to have been taken by test-takers, were shared on online communities, sparking controversy over the leak of the questions.

-As the controversy spread, Yonsei University on the 15th filed charges of obstruction of business against test-takers who had photographed the test papers and posted them online, claiming that the fairness of the exam had been undermined.
+As the controversy spread, Yonsei University on the 15th filed charges against test-takers who had photographed the question papers and posted them online, accusing them of obstruction of business and undermining the fairness of the exams.

-The university, which had been adamant in its stance that retests would not be allowed, said it would consider retesting the exams if the police investigation concluded that there had been any acts that undermined the fairness of the exams.
+The university, which had been adamant in its decision not to allow retakes, said it would allow them if the police investigation concluded that there had been any acts that undermined the fairness of the exams.

-Regarding whether or not the move will be implemented, he stated, "We intend to keep all possibilities open."
+When asked whether he would consider a trial, he said, "We intend to keep all possibilities open."

 2024/10/17 21:10 KST